 The Eggs Florentine recipe has about 260 calories, 4 grams of net carbs (total carbs minus fiber), and 20 grams of protein.
 The strawberry adds about 4 calories and another gram of net carbs.
 If you need more calories, add another egg or perhaps shredded cheese.

 This was a light lunch by my standards, and somewhat complex.
-A half-pound t-bone steak, grilled or broiled, also works well.
+A half-pound t-bone steak, grilled or broiled, with a side of buttered green beans also works well.